 Nashville is celebrating Tennessee Craft Week with different events in multiple locations to get those creative juices flowing.
-Make sure to check out Women, Art, and Social Change: The Newcomb Pottery Enterprise; Flying Solo Exhibit at Nashville International Airport; and Get Cultured--Gallery Exhibit.
-See it all.
+Check out the list of all the events going on.

 Fun at Cheekwood @ Cheekwood Estate & Gardens - October

 Cheekwood Estate & Gardens is a wonderful place that offers something for the entire family.
-Stop by to see Artist-In-Residence: Kensuke Yamada, participate in Cheekwood Harvest, join their El Dia de los Muertos celebration, check out American Artists at Home and Abroad, and take the Botanical Garden and Arboretum Tour.
+Stop by to experience Cheekwood Harvest, join their El Dia de los Muertos celebration, check out Visions from Above: The Life and Work of William Edmondson, and take the Botanical Garden and Arboretum Tour.

 This is an opportunity for all nationalities to come together and celebrate each other at Centennial Park in Nashville.
 This is a FREE event that provides the experiences of learning and discovering different nationalities from all over the world in Music City.

-Fall Fest @ Andrew Jackson's Hermitage: Home of the People's President - October 1-2
+Fall Fest @ Andrew Jackson's Hermitage: Home of the People's President - September 30-October 1

 Over the course of five days enjoy a fashion experience featuring Nashville's unique community and creative art culture.